 The different types of "Judges" can be divided up as follows:

+Public prosecutor based at the Court Public prosecutor at the Juvenile Court General Public prosecutor based at the Court of Appeal General Public prosecutor at the Court of Cassation.
 The following are specific offices within the public prosecutor service: the National Anti-Mafia Public Prosecutor and the District anti-Mafia Public Prosecutor.

 Administration of Ordinary Civil and Criminal Justice